akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 - **Features:** Stanwey Hall (timber‑framed great hall), St. Peter’s Church, watermill, iron‑smelting pits
 - **Lord:** Harold ‘Rauthulfr’ Magnússon, a rare survivor thegn
 - **Population:** ~120 souls (24 households)

 ---

-## HISTORICAL BACKGROUND

-### The Welsh Campaign of 1114

-Henry I launched a three‑pronged invasion to force the Welsh princes into submission.
-Owain ap Cadwgan submitted, was taken to Normandy, and later knighted.
-The campaign concluded in early August 1114, shortly before the events of the story begin.

-### The White Ship Disaster (1120)

-The White Ship sank near Barfleur on the night of 25 November 1120, drowning nearly 300 people, including Henry's only legitimate son and heir, William Adelin, and his half‑sister, Matilda FitzRoy of Brittany.
-Only one man, a butcher from Rouen, survived by clinging to wreckage.
-The disaster was caused by youthful recklessness: the crew and passengers were drunk, the ship struck a submerged rock while racing the King's vessel, and the priests who came to bless the voyage were jeered and driven away.
-King Henry, it was said, never smiled again.

-### Matilda (Edith) of Scotland

-Queen Matilda was born Edith, daughter of Malcolm III of Scotland and the Saxon princess Margaret.
-Her marriage to Henry I in 1100 symbolically united the Norman and Saxon royal lines.
-She was a co‑ruler in practice, serving as regent when Henry was in Normandy, and a patron of music, architecture, and learning.
-She used her piety and Saxon heritage to build loyalty among the English people while navigating the suspicions of the Norman barons.

----